hyperledger/fabric-samples/asset-transfer-private-data/chaincode-go/README.md

 ```
 peer chaincode query -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile ${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem -C mychannel -n private -c '{"function":"ReadAssetPrivateDetails","Args":["Org1MSPPrivateCollection","asset1"]}'
 ```
-By setting `"memberOnlyRead": true` in the collection configuration file, we specify that only members of of Org1 can read data from the collection.
+By setting `"memberOnlyRead": true` in the collection configuration file, we specify that only members of Org1 can read data from the collection.
 A member who tries to read the collection would only get the following response.
 ```
 Error: endorsement failure during query. response: status:500 message:"failed to read from asset details GET_STATE failed: transaction ID: 10d39a7d0b340455a19ca4198146702d68d884d41a0e60936f1599c1ddb9c99d: tx creator does not have read access permission on privatedata in chaincodeName:private collectionName: Org1MSPPrivateCollection"
 ```